OMENSAH/guest-writer/articles/2018-04-18-working-with-angular-material-to-create-beautiful-apps.markdown

   }
 }
 ```
+In our data service, we have two different arrays; one for storing categories of posts and the other one for storing blog posts.
 We can now create our dashboard to make use of the data service to render the data to our databoard page.
 In the `dashboard.component.ts` file, add the the following code;